eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 type RuleMeta = {
   deprecated?:
     | boolean // Existing boolean option, backwards compatible.
-    | string // Shorthand property for general deprecation message, such as why the deprecation occurred.
-Empty strings are forbidden as they are falsy.
     | DeprecatedInfo // Proposed extension

   /** @deprecated */